-If you want to be confident about your ability to pass the Utah real estate license exam on your first try, use the tools and support offered by Real Estate Exam Scholar.
-For only $39, you receive six months of access to the real estate exam prep course with the best results across the country—as well as a money-back pass guarantee.
+If you want to be confident about your ability to pass the Utah real estate license exam on your first try, use the tools and support offered by PrepAgent.
+With their premium package, you’ll get unlimited access to the real estate exam prep course with the best results across the country—as well as a money-back pass guarantee.

 4. Get Fingerprints & Background Check

 Fingerprints are now required for all Utah real estate license applicants.
 You can receive fingerprinting services after your exam at the Pearson VUE centers located in Bountiful, Draper, Ogden, and Orem, but only if you make a separate appointment in advance.
 You can make your fingerprinting appointment and pay the $12 fee in your Pearson VUE account by selecting “UTFP-Utah Fingerprint Appointment (Sales only)” from the exam list.
 Your fingerprint receipt must be submitted with your license application.

 If your testing center does not provide fingerprinting services, you’ll receive two fingerprint cards and a signed fingerprint waiver.
 You’ll then need to make an appointment at a local law enforcement agency or third-party fingerprinting vendor.

 5. Pick a Sponsoring Brokerage to Work For